elatella/helm-basics-training/content/en/docs/04/_index.md

 {{< /highlight >}}

-Afterwards we can install our Helm Chart with following command.
+Afterwards we can install our Helm Chart with the following command.

 ```s
 helm install myrelease --namespace <namespace> ./helm-basic-chart